Tea slimming? Can I mix herbs? Understand role in weight loss and risks to the body | Health

 Nutritionist Fernanda Imamura, who collaborates with the Service, Teaching and Research Program on Eating Disorders in Childhood and Adolescence at the USP Psychiatry Institute, recalls that no single food or supplement will promote weight loss.

-“There is no tea that is used on a daily basis to lose weight.
-There are some studies with green tea that show weight loss, but in a dose that can be toxic.
-We do not believe in tea as a way to lose weight”, says Trujilho .
+“There is no tea that is used daily to lose weight.
+There are some studies with green tea that show weight loss, but in a toxic dose.
+We do not believe in tea as a way to lose weight”, says Trujilho.

 “Thermogenics are substances that will increase heat production and this, as a consequence, can lead to an increase in the basal metabolic rate and, as a consequence, cause weight loss.
 But this is different from what teas and supplements do”, explains nutritionist Fernanda Imamura.